 Including a logo or a photo in your email signature has been common practice for a long time.
 The question is always: what size should those images be?
 Give me a standard!
-Unfortunately, we have no such standard to quote here, but we can tell you what we found from our years of experience.
+Unfortunately, there is no such standard to quote here, but I can tell you what I found from my years of experience.

 It obviously depends on the kind of image you are including.
 If its a logo then it may be long, or square, or tall.
 As such the image size will depend greatly on your image signature and it’s design.

 The main thing to think about today is the quality of the image you are adding.
 If you put a 300px image into your email signature and view it on a mobile device, it will end up looking fuzzy.
-This is because that mobile devices screen is MUCH more high resolution that 300px across, so it is blowing up your image to 150% - 200% of what you put in there.
-Because of this we highly recommend that you save your image at double the size and then set the width and height attributes of the image to keep it to the size you want it to be seen at.
+This is because that mobile devices screen is typically a retina (or high dpi) screen with MUCH more than 300 pixels across, so it is blowing up your image to 150% - 200% of your image, which causes visible pixelation.
+Because of this I highly recommend that you save your image at double the size and then set the width and height attributes of the image to keep it to the size you want it to be seen at.
 This will make your logo look crystal clear on both desktops and mobile devices and help your organization look more professional.

 What size should a banner be in an email signature?

 I would recommend displaying these at or below 600px, but possibly be sized a little larger for quality, maybe around 900px.